 6) The Hon.
 Mr. Judge Fakihi.
 A. R. Jundu -14/02/2009 - July 2014

 Apart from Jaji Kiongozi, there are other Judges of the High Court who were appointed by the President after consultation with the Judicial Service Commission.
-These are 62 Judges, among them 26 are Ladies.
+These are 79 Judges, as shown in this High Court Judges link.
 Hon.
 Mr. Justice Frederick Mwita Werema was later appointed by the President as The Attorney General, and Hon Judge S. K. Mutungi was appointed as the Registrar of political parties in Tanzania the position that they holds to date.

 2. JURISDICTION OF THE HIGH COURT OF TANZANIA.